ABOUT THE CATAHOULAS

 baritone & alto sax

-A second generation New Orleans musician, multi-instrumentalist, and music entrepreneur, Oliver Bonie has been making music since he was six years old.
+A second generation New Orleans musician, multi-instrumentalist, and media composer, Oliver Bonie has been making music since he was six years old.
 His father Earl often brought him to his gigs on the Natchez.
 When he was in high school he heard about a recording session with Fats Domino and Herbie Hancock and made his way to the studio and asked if he could hang out with them.
 He graduated from the New Orleans Center for Creative Arts (NOCCA) and went on to earn a degree in Jazz Studies from The University of New Orleans.
 From 2009 to 2013 he played with The Uptown Jazz Orchestra before joining the New Orleans Jazz Vipers.
 His chameleon musical abilities have lead him to a variety of projects from jazz to alternative rock to electronic music.

 bert_cotton_catahoulas